 Grains, especially whole grains like the wheat we grow in our fields, provide needed fiber and phytochemicals.

-Meats from animals responsibly raised outdoors, such as our chickens and pigs, don’t just taste better, they also have a richer nutrient profile.
+Meats from animals responsibly raised outdoors, such as our chickens and cattle, don’t just taste better, they also have a richer nutrient profile.
 We grow an array of beans, from unusual orca beans to the familiar pinto, which are rich sources of protein and fiber, and much easier to prepare than most people imagine.

 It’s not that complicated to eat right to prevent disease.
 The same diet – including these natural ingredients – can cut the risk for cardiovascular disease, high blood pressure, type 2 diabetes, certain cancers, and poor bone health.
 And, they taste great, especially in your kitchen or at your table, which we believe are the most important parts of any home.